gsamokovarov/grunt-init-backbone-plugin/README.md

 To ensure that we are a _nice_ plugin, the auto-generated `test/index.html` runs the [Backbone][] own tests before the plugin ones.

+## Contributing

+Contribution are very welcome!
+If you have any ideas of how a better [Backbone][] plugin layout should look like, please share them at the Github issue tracker.

 [grunt-init]: http://gruntjs.com/project-scaffolding
 [Backbone]: http://backbonejs.org